Pixy2 Camera for Lego Mindstorms EV3

 Pixy2 is an image sensor based on the dual-core NXP LPC4330 processor running at 204 MHz.
 The camera captures images using the principle of colour recognition and communicates its data via 6 different channels (UART, SPI, I2C, USB, digital or analogue).
-You can learn more about how the Pixy2 camera works by following this link.

 Until now, the Pixy2 image sensor was intended primarily for Arduino and Raspberry Pi users.
 Dedicated libraries have been designed to make it easier to program and integrate into any electronics project built on either of these platforms.